thanos/exbags/README.md

 Performs a reconciliation operation similar to SQL's FULL OUTER JOIN.
 Returns a tuple of three maps:

-1. **Intersection**: Key-value pairs that exist in both maps
+1. Intersection: Key-value pairs that exist in both maps
-2. **Only in first**: Key-value pairs that exist only in the first map
+2. Only in first: Key-value pairs that exist only in the first map
-3. **Only in second**: Key-value pairs that exist only in the second map
+3. Only in second: Key-value pairs that exist only in the second map

 ```elixir
 iex> ExBags.reconcile(%{a: 1, b: 2}, %{b: 2, c: 3})